Philosophy at A Level

 6. Self-understanding: taking all these ideas together – being able to think and think independently, thinking about deep questions but without resorting to what you already believe – philosophy can help you to understand yourself.
 It’s what education is really about.
 What more could anybody want from an A level??

 Doing philosophy or religious studies at A level is one thing; but surely it would be foolish to go on to study it at university?
 What could it possibly help with in ‘real life’?

 It’s worth noting that self-understanding and self-development don’t finish when you’re 18!
 Philosophy at university has everything that philosophy at A level has to offer, but with much more depth and achievement.

 In fact, it’s surprising just how many career paths a philosophy degree can help with.
 In a nutshell, doing philosophy can make a significant contribution to any job that requires you to think well, that is clearly and rigourously.
 Big business – the City firms, the banks, the management consultancies, the chartered accountants – are enthusiastic about people who’ve done philosophy, because they know how to think clearly.
 Philosophy students also go into law, politics, and the civil service.
 Journalism is a logical career path, since you have to be able to write well and present ideas logically and clearly.
 Advertising is another choice, and of course, last in this very incomplete list, but never least, there’s always education!
-Philosophy students do better in verbal and writing skills than students with any other degree in the standard “GRE’ entrance examination for post-graduate study in the USA (see the graph below).
+Philosophy students do better in verbal and writing skills than students with any other degree in the standard “GRE’ entrance examination for post-graduate study in the USA.
 They even do better on mathematical skills than everyone except those, such as maths and physics, with a heavily mathematical degree.
 So a degree in philosophy opens doors, it doesn’t close them.